Free consultation 402-431-9000

 • Loss of consortium

 Proving pain and suffering is more difficult than proving tangible losses.
 There is no hard evidence, such as medical bills, to prove that an accident gave you physical or emotional distress.
-Instead, you must rely on spoken or written statements from your friends, family members, subject experts and psychologists.
+Instead, you must rely on spoken or written statements from your friends, family members, subject experts, and psychologists.
 You can also use a mental health diagnosis from a psychiatrist and an injury journal to demonstrate your pain and suffering.

-Calculation Methods for Pain and Suffering
+Calculation Methods for Pain and Suffering Damages

 The per diem method is more common with short-term injuries, while the multiplier method is used more often for permanent injuries.
 Although the State of Nebraska only has a maximum on noneconomic damages in medical malpractice claims (no more than $2.25 million in economic and noneconomic damages combined), federal law generally holds that a noneconomic damage award must be reasonable compared to the victim’s sum of economic damages.

 If you were recently injured in an accident in Nebraska, discuss your right to recover economic and noneconomic damages with an attorney in Omaha.
 An attorney can accurately evaluate your case and help you maximize your results using proven legal strategies.
 Discuss your case with the attorneys at Knowles Law Firm today for more information.
+You can call (402) 431-9000 or complete our contact form to access a free consultation with one of our talented attorneys.

 Attorney Robert M Knowles